The Best Freebies and Discounts for Over 50s in the UK

 7 min read

 Getting older is not without its perks.
-Over 50 discounts are just the beginning – as you reach 55, 60, and beyond, you unlock a whole host of freebies, schemes, and concessions, that can help to make your money go further.
+Over 50s discounts are just the start – as you reach 55, 60, and beyond, you can get a whole host of freebies, schemes, and concessions, that can help to make your money go further.

 With so many senior discounts to take advantage of, it can be hard to keep track.
-We’ve broken them down by age in this guide, highlighting over 50 freebies and offers as well as discounts and free stuff for over 60s in the UK.
+We’ve broken them down by age in this guide, highlighting some of the best freebies and discounts available to over 50s and over 60s in the UK.

-As you turn 50, you start to gain access to many different perks and discounts in the UK, helping you to save some extra pennies on travel, the cinema and more.
+When you turn 50, you start to get many different perks and discounts in the UK.
+These can help you to save on travel, the cinema and more.

 Travel discounts

-If you’re keen on the idea of a Caledonian adventure, you can discover more of Scotland for less with a Club 50 membership from ScotRail(www.scotrail.co.uk opens in a new tab).
-Whether you’d prefer a trip to the Highlands or a city break, your Club 50 card gets you discounted train travel across the country plus 50% off hot and cold drinks on board for just £15 a year.
+Keen on the idea of a Caledonian adventure?
+Discover more of Scotland for less with a Club 50 membership from ScotRail(www.scotrail.co.uk opens in a new tab).
+Whether you want a trip to the Highlands or a city break, your Club 50 card gets you discounted train travel across the country plus 50% off hot and cold drinks on board for just £15 a year.

 In England, you can join Greater Anglia’s Club 50(www.greateranglia.co.uk opens in a new tab) for discounted travel across many of the home counties and beyond.